+[X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the Fiscal Year Ended September 30, 2019

+[] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+Commission File No. 001-11703

+GENCOR INDUSTRIES, INC.

+Delaware (State or other jurisdiction of Incorporation or organization) 59-0933147 (I.R.S.
+Employer Identification No.)

+5201 North Orange Blossom Trail Orlando, Florida 32810 (Address of principal executive offices, including zip code)

-• •• [X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) O OF THE SECURITIES EXCHANGE ACT OF 19 34 For the Fiscal Year Ended Sep ptember 30, 2018 [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 6(d) OF THE SECURITIES EXCHANGE ACT C OF 1934 Commission File No. 001-11703 GENCOR INDUS STRIES, INC. Incorporated in the State of Delaware 5201 North Orange Orlando, Flori Registrant's Telephone Number, Inclu iding Area Code: (407) 290-6000 SECURITIES REGISTERED PURSUAN T TO SECTION 12(b) OF THE ACT: Title of Class Name of Exchange on Which Registered Common Stock (\$.10 Par Value) NASDAQ Global Market SECURITIES REGISTERED PURSUANT TO O SECTION 12(g) OF THE ACT: None Indicate by check mark if the registrant is a well-known seasoned issuer, as d defined in Rule 405 of the Securities Act [ ] Yes [ $\sqrt{\ }$ ] No Indicate by check mark if the registrant is not required to file reports pursuan nt to Section 13 or Section 15 (d) of the Act [ ] Yes [√] No Indicate by check mark whether the Registrant (1) has filed all reports require 1934 during the preceding 12 months (or for such shorter period that the Reg such filing requirements for the past 90 days. $\lceil \sqrt{\rceil} \rceil$ gistrant was required to file such reports), and (2) has b Indicate by check mark whether the registrant has submitted electronically ev 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 me submit such files). [√] Yes [ ] No Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 and will not be contained, to the best of registrant's knowledge, in definitive of this Form 10-K or any amendment to this Form 10-K. $\lceil \sqrt{\ } \rceil$ Indicate by check mark whether the registrant is a large accelerated filer, and or an emerging growth company.
-See definitions of "large accelerated filer," and "emerging growth company" in Rule 12b-2 of the Exchange Act (check " "accelerated filer," "smaller reporting company," orting company, Large Accelerated Filer [ ] Non-Accelerated Filer [ ] Emerging Growth Company [ ] Accelerated Filer $[\sqrt{\ }]$ Smaller Reporting Company $[\sqrt{\ }]$ If an emerging growth company, indicate by check mark if the registr rant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. [ ]
+Registrant's Telephone Number, Including Area Code: (407) 290-6000

+SECURITIES REGISTERED PURSUANT TO SECTION 12(b) OF THE ACT:

+Title of Class Trading Symbol(s) Name of Exchange of on Which Registered Common Stock (\$.10 Par Value) GENC Nasdaq Global Mark tet SECURITIES REGIST TERED PURSUANT TO SECTION ON 12(g) OF THE AG CT: None Indicate by check mark if the registrant is a well -known seasoned issuer, as defined in Ru ct [√] No Indicate by check mark if the registrant is not red quired to file reports pursuant to Section Act [√] No Indicate by check mark whether the registrant (1 1934 during the preceding 12 months (or for suc such filing requirements for the past 90 days.
+Indicate by check mark whether the registrant ha 405 of Regulation S-T (§ 232.405 of this chapter submit such files). [] Yes [] No Indicate by check mark whether the registrant is or an emerging growth company.
+See definition and "emerging growth company" in Rule 12b-2 s of "large accelerated filer," "accelerate Large Accelerated Filer [] Accelerated Filer $[]$ Non-Accelerated Filer [] Smaller Reporting Compa any [√]

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. []

-[] Yes
+Emerging Growth Company []